Report 03 / Deliberation systemActive

 What we've learned

 The physical format matters.
-Handling cards, moving things around, seeing other people build their maps a few feet away — it changes how people pay attention.
+Handling cards, moving things around, seeing other people build their maps a few feet away.
+All of it changes how people pay attention.
 You can't zone out the way you can on a screen.
 The most interesting moments come when someone has to place an experience that fits two categories.
 That's when people actually stop and think.

 Identity Mapping in Progress Completed Identity Map